 Paul Allen, 54, was investigated by police after a poisoned red kite was discovered on the Shaftesbury Estate in Wimborne St Giles, Dorset, in 2020.
 At Weymouth Magistrates' Court earlier this month, Allen pleaded guilty to seven rural and wildlife crimes.
 He was fined £2,022 and given a 15-week jail sentence suspended for one year.
 All birds of prey in the UK are protected under the Wildlife and Countryside Act 1981 and killing them is illegal.
 Police began investigating when it was revealed the dead red kite found on the estate, of which Allen was head gamekeeper, contained high levels of rat poison brodifacoum.
 The court heard a search of his home and land revealed stashes of poisons, including two bottles of banned pesticide strychnine along with other chemicals associated with killing birds of prey.
 Police also found six shot buzzards and parts of three more of the large birds on a fire, as well as a loaded shotgun that was unlicensed.
 During mitigation, the court was told Allen had been recently widowed and has two teenage children.
 The gamekeeper, who no longer works at the estate, admitted two charges of possessing the dead birds, two of failing to comply with firearms rules and three offences relating to the chemicals.
 The £2 cap on bus fares in England has been extended for three months following warnings that hundreds of services could be cut if it ended.

 The cap applies to more than 130 bus operators outside London.
 It had been due to expire on 31 March, but has been extended until the end of June.
 Bus operators have been struggling to maintain service levels in the face of rising costs and passenger numbers not recovering to pre-pandemic levels.
 The cap was introduced partly as a cost of living measure but is also meant to encourage people back on to buses.
 Up to 15% of services could have been scrapped without further funding, the Confederation of Passenger Transport, which represents bus and coach firms, said earlier this month.
 During the pandemic the government provided £2bn to support bus firms, who provide the most popular form of public transport in England.
-It said the extension for bus fares would be backed by up to £75m in funding.
-The UK's green economy grew by 30% in 2021 while the number of jobs in low-carbon industries increased by 16% year-on-year.
+It said the extension for bus fares would be backed by up to £75m in funding. |

 please noteThis page contains an archive of news from 2023 which can be sorted by date or subject area.
 For the latest news please go to this page.
 Archives